pierrexyz/pybird/README.md

 * PyBird likelihoods are showcased with **[iminuit](https://iminuit.readthedocs.io/)** and **[emcee](https://emcee.readthedocs.io/)**.

 ## Installation
-PyBird is pip-installable.
-Just clone the repo, and install it as a Python package using `pip`:
+Clone the repo, and install it as a Python package using `pip`:
 ```
 git clone https://github.com/pierrexyz/pybird.git
 cd pybird